Trident maple bonsai care

 With healthy trees, a total leaf cut (defoliation) can also be performed every two years.
 This causes smaller leaves and a stronger autumn color.
 A leaf cut should not be done too often and only with healthy trees because the tree is stressed here.

-A Trident maple bonsai should be pruned according to the styling goals.
+Pruning of a bonsai is done according to the styling goals.
 That means if a branch is to thicken, let the end grows freely and do not cut back.
 If a better branching is sought, you can prune or pinch 2-3 times a year with healthy Trident maple.

 Matching bonsai pots

 Glazed bonsai pots are best suited for Trident maple bonsai.
 Since the Trident maple is a hardy outdoor bonsai, a frost-proof, handmade bonsai pot should be selected if possible.
 The cheap bonsai pots (made for indoor bonsai) are also almost 100% frost-resistant.
 However, we do not guarantee frost resistance for these pots.

 Unglazed bonsai pots are less suitable (exception: gray pots go very well with the gray bark of the Trident maple).
 For large bonsai trees with thick trunks you will find suitable pots under Large bonsai pots.